tejasd90/personal/lies.md

 - You don't deserve me.
 When I was depressed, alone and in house, you were out partying, kittying.
 You didn't think once about me.
 - Height of wannabeism with the song "Country Roads take me home".
 Never once appreciated my taste in music, never wanted to find out my taste in music, we heard a musician play it at Mauritius, I have played it multiple times, then all of a sudden want that song for status.
 You live just for status.
 - Whats the point of writing me "Saari zindagi mi tula japnaar aahe", and then kicking me multiple times in 2022?
+- You can tell all the things you want about your childhood, but if I tell/show anything, about say my school, then you don't like that.
+Shame on you.
+- He can stick "I is A's favourite taai", but I can't even tell a word about her uncle/cousin to her.
+Shame on you.